 Presidio Park was also the site of the historic Royal Presidio Of San Diego Fort, which housed the first permanent European settlement in the western coast of the United States.
 Despite none of the original structures remaining, it was declared a National Historic Landmark in 1960.

-You’ll find houses, shops, schools, stables, barns, a blacksmith’s, courthouse, newspaper office and a hotel, all still decorated as they would’ve been when they were built.
+There are many houses, shops, schools, stables, barns, a blacksmith’s, courthouse, newspaper office and a hotel, all still decorated as they would’ve been when they were built.

 Many now house exhibits and even the Wells Fargo History Museum, while souvenir shops and restaurants are present around the park, making it an absolutely wonderful place to spend a full day taking in the history of the area.

-While these are the two most famous historic attractions in the area, they aren’t the only ones.
 The Heritage County Park features buildings from different eras moved here from all over the city, to give a clear example of the city’s growth.
 The San Diego Sheriff’s Museum & Educational Centre contains exhibits relating to the history of local law enforcement.

 You even have smaller attractions like the Whaley House Museum, Mormon Battalion Monument, McCoy House Museum, Robinson-Crusoe House, and Old Town Theater.
-Combine all of this with a collection of 27 other historic sites in the area and it ensures that history buffs will never run out of places to explore during their stay.

 Old Town offers an incredible range of shopping opportunities, including sprawling complexes like Fashion Valley Mall, Hazard Center Mall, and Westfield Mission Valley as well as smaller shopping plazas, auto malls and the more than 100 speciality shops.

-You will also be spoilt for choice when it comes to accommodation as well, as this is where the famous Hotel Circle is located.
 Here you will find a seemingly endless selection of hotels and motels, covering all budgets and tastes, ensuring guests from all backgrounds will be able to find something to suit them here.

 Combined with the incredible collection of restaurants in the area, particularly in the Old Town neighborhood, it makes a fabulous option, no matter what you are looking for.